 Recently Arrived LEP (RAL) is used for any student who meets the requirement for recently arrived classification.
-These students are not exempt from testing.
-Guidance for Recently Arrived Limited English Proficient Students.
+These students may be exempt from reading testing for 12 months and at the most one test period.
+Refer to Guidance for Recently Arrived Limited English Proficient Students for additional information on RAL code.